-Item Name Description 1 Camera List Provides a glimpse of all cameras inserted into your configuration.
+Item Name Description 1 Provides a glimpse of all cameras inserted into your configuration.
 Basic information is also provided along with a screenshot.
-2 Layout Provides access to various layouts 3 1 - Provides functions to extend, rotate, and redo the layout.
+2 Layout Provides access to various layouts 3 Layout contents Provides functions to extend, rotate, and redo the layout.
 System DI/DOs are also shown in here.
-4 - Provides access to the Playback and System Settings utilities, as well as ~ • system time and logout function.
-System time and logout runction.
-5 Displays video streams from one or multiple cameras.
+4 Logo & Menu Provides access to the Playback and System Settings utilities, as well as system time and logout function.
+5 View cell panel Displays video streams from one or multiple cameras.
 Snapshot, streaming, bookmark, and audio control functions are also available on individual view cells.
 6 PTZ panel Exerts Pan/Tilt control on a selected view cell if the camera comes with mechanical PTZ mechanism.
-Note that the use of joystick is currently not available.
 7 Alarm panel Reports alarms transmitted via cameras' DI connections or those by the Motion Detection, Tampering, etc.